The Spiritual Meaning of a Diamond As a Strong Symbol of Healing

 Buddhist texts such as the Diamond Sutra used the stone as a symbol of firm insight and clear perception.
 Indian healers use diamond mixed with water for spiritual or physical healing, although this has not been supported by modern science.

 Chinese records do not indicate the early religious use of diamonds; however, Tibetan Buddhism later regarded diamonds as a symbol of imperishable truth.
-In Islamic art, the use of diamond patterns appeared in mosque architecture to support visual focus and connect with divine order.
+In Islamic art, diamond patterns appeared in mosque architecture to draw visual focus and connect with divine order.
 In this article, we will explore the spiritual significance of a diamond in various contexts.

 Geometric Forms and Spiritual Focus